benji300/joplin-note-tabs/README.md

 | ------------------------- | ----------------- | ----------- | -------------- |
 | Tabs: Switch to right tab | `tabsSwitchRight` | -           | `Tools > Tabs` |

-Switch to the right pinned tab, i.e. select the right note.
+Switch to the right tab next to the active, i.e. select the right note.

 #### Tabs: Move tab left (`tabsMoveLeft`)